xrdocs/design/_blogs/2022-1001-ron-openconfig.md

     </config>
   ```

-Let's example some specific portions of the config in more detail.
+Let's examine some specific portions of the config in more detail.

 ```xml
               <logical-channels>